vanjohnson879/frontline-cloud-doc/content/reference/user/login/index.md

 Pressing the **Continue with GitHub** button will redirect you to GitHub, where you will be asked to authorize the application.

-You need to **authorize** it.
-We only ask access to your public profile and email address.
+You will need to **authorize** it.
+We only require access to your public profile and email address.

 {{< img src="login-github-oauth.png" alt="OAuth GitHub page" >}}